ReproducibiliTea-org/reproducibiliTea/_posts/2023-01-24-ReproducibiliTeaIn2023.md

 Jan Vornhagen [@VornhagenJB@hci.social](https://hci.social/@VornhagenJB)

-Jan will replace Sam as the chair of the steering committee for 2023.
+Jan will follow Sam as the chair of the steering committee for 2023.

 Jan is a cognitive Psychologist and PhD fellow at the IT university Copenhagen, Denmark.
 He joined the ReproducibiliTea Steering Committee in 2021.